By Dr. Salina Suy

 A tooth extraction is the procedure in which a tooth is taken out of its socket from the jawbone.
 It is a form of oral surgery in the field of dental medicine.

-According to the best dentists, there are several reasons why your tooth may need to be extracted.
+There are several reasons why your tooth may need to be extracted.

 Among those reasons are: